I'm going to be honest and admit that I'm being selfish and thinking of myself first here, but just to get it out in the open:

 How this could be fixed:

-: Mandate for health care only applies to those making over 30,000 dollars.
+The easy way: Mandate for health care only applies to those making over 30,000 dollars.
 This would still leave hospitals with the problem of providing care for the poor and paying for it, but it would be a reasonable law.

-: Mandate that everyone be employed in some way and that the employer provide the health care.
+The hard way: Mandate that everyone be employed in some way and that the employer provide the health care.
 This obviously wouldn't be a mandate on the people directly but the companies employing people.
 The provision would state that if companies did not increase the amount of employees every year as to erase the unemployment percentage down to two percent the government would claim the right to tax these companies enough to provide government jobs for every person these companies refused to employ (did I mention this was the hard way?)

 2)Health care providers are off the hook: